qmed-asia/FundaQ-8/README.md

 # FundaQ-8

 > **Note**: The FundaQ-8 framework has been accepted for publication in the *2025 7th IEEE Symposium on Computers & Informatics (ISCI2025)*.
-The related article is available on arXiv: [https://arxiv.org/abs/2506.20303](https://arxiv.org/abs/2506.20303).
+The related article **FundaQ-8: A Clinically-Inspired Scoring Framework for Automated Fundus Image Quality Assessment** is available on arXiv: [https://arxiv.org/abs/2506.20303](https://arxiv.org/abs/2506.20303).

 ## Introduction